 Helpline: (406) 425-2222

 DSVS operates a 24-hour a day helpline for people who have experienced domestic violence, sexual assault or stalking.
 The anonymous line is staffed by skilled volunteer advocates who attend regular trainings.
-Through the helpline, victims can access immediate assistance, including emergency shelter, transportation, food, and other essential needs.
+Through the helpline, survivors can access immediate assistance, including emergency shelter, transportation, food, and other essential needs.
 We answer about 500 helpline calls a year, and many of those who call become ongoing clients in our direct services program.
-To learn more about volunteer opportunities, contact Hayden Ramsey, DSVS volunteer program manager.
+To learn more about volunteer opportunities, contact Kate Croft, DSVS volunteer program manager.

 Our direct services program is wide-ranging, and our goal is to provide a personalized safety plan for each client.
 Our help, always offered for free, includes crisis intervention, help accessing shelter and meeting immediate needs to assistance navigating the legal system and accessing social services.
 Those survivors of sexual assault who want a forensic medical examination are accompanied by one of our staff or volunteers and receive personal support throughout the process.
 The program is administered by Kate Croft, our lead advocate, she and the rest of the DSVS staff are bound by strict confidentiality agreements.